jonkingseestheworld/Music_Match_Maker/README.md

 * The two 'xx_StreamingHist.csv' contains personal streaming data from partner0 and partner1 (for example, from me and my partner) requested via the <a href="https://support.spotify.com/us/article/data-rights-and-privacy-settings/"> Privacy Settings section of the individual Spotify's account pages</a>.
 The data were provided in the json format.
 There are four columns in the data-file ('artistName, trackName, endTime, msPlayed).
 Partner0's file has 15344 entries/rows and partner1's has 11424 entries.

-In terms of duration, over the past year partner0 accumulated 790+ hours of listening on Spotify and partner1 accumulated 500+ hours (i.e. the sum of the msPlayed column).
+In terms of duration, this translates to an accumulation of 790+ hours of listening on Spotify for partner0 over the past 12 months and 500+ hours for partner1 (i.e. the sum of the msPlayed column).

 #### Acknowledgement: